roualdes/bridgestan/paper/paper.md

 parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.

 `BridgeStan` enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
-By avoiding unnecessary copies of vectors created in the host language, `BridgeStan` is a zero-cost abstraction built upon Stan's math library.
+For instance, the `BridgeStan` function `log_density_gradient` has an optional output argument, the array into which the gradient will be stored.
+By avoiding unnecessary copies, `BridgeStan` is a zero-cost abstraction built upon Stan's math library.
+If no output argument is passed to `log_density_gradient`, then at most one memory allocation, occuring in the host language, takes place.

 # Example